vvr-rao/Star-Chart/README.md

 4) Calculate_Distances_using_Pyspark.ipynb - used this to do the compute using Pyspark.
 I spun up AWS EMR instances for the compute.
 (Calculate_Distances_using_Standard_Python.py - is an alternative without Pyspark but is a lot slower and not scalable)
 5) Lambda-to-search-Athena-based-on-Catalog-Id.py - Lambda function to accept Catalog Name and Id, query Athena and return the closest Stars and DSOs
 6) index.html - static webpage for the query.
 Working to clean it up and add bells and whistles

+## Potential Future Upgrades:
+1) Can modify the Spark jobs to use Transient Clusters.
+This would be useful in case I need to build out a pipeline to ingest data on a regular basis
+2) Enhance the front and back ends.
+Potentially, could use Amplify to build out a React frontend while retaining a Lambda based REST API as the backend.
+Datastore can be moved to DynoamoDB for vastly improved performance.
+3) Some sort of logic to traverse from point to point using the edges.
+Can optimize using an appropriate algorithm.